buildpacks/rfcs/text/0000-stack-buildpacks.md

     id = "<stackpack id>"
 ```

 A stackpack will only execute if it passes detection.
 When the stackpack is executed, its detect and build scripts use the same parameters as the regular buildpacks.
-But the arguments may differ.
-For example, the first positional argument to the `bin/build` (the `<layers>` directory) MUST NOT be a standard layers directory adhering to the [Buildpacks Build specification](https://github.com/buildpacks/spec/blob/main/buildpack.md#build).

 The stackpack's snapshot layer may be enriched by writing a `launch.toml` file.
 The `launch.toml` may define globs of files to be excluded from the image when it is _used_.
 Any excluded path may also be marked as _cached_, so that those excluded paths are recovered when the image is _used_.
 The term _used_ is defined as: